 - Mechanical stress or breakage

-There is a plus and minus sign on its connector so this won’t be a problem if you check before you connect the wirings, also, it is color-coded, so make sure to check it before perform wiring connections.
-Below are the different ways to verify the accuracy of a thermocouple wire.
+There is a plus and minus sign on its connector so this won’t be a problem if you check before you connect the wirings, also, it is color-coded, so make sure to check it before performing thermocouple wiring connections.

 This is a set up using a Metrology Well ( fluke 9173) and an indicator ( Fluke 1524).
 The Unit Under Calibration (UUC) is the thermocouple.
 This is an actual verification of temperature where the thermocouple wire (probe) is soaked in the well and heat generated is read through the Fluke 1524 indicator.